Four Hymns & A March: The Competition for Poland's National Anthem

 A few weeks later, the general of the Polish army, Jan Henryk Dąbrowski, wrote Wybicki in a letter:

 The soldiers seem to like your song more every day.
 We are humming it often too, with all the due respect to the author.

 After another few weeks, the song made it to Poland and immediately started spreading among Poles who dreamt about regaining independence one day.
-Its rise in popularity was so unstoppable that not only did it become Polish soldiers' dearest song of the entire campaign, but also gained anthem-like status.
-As much as the eventual fiasco of Napoleon’s invasion of Russia pulled the rug from under Poland’s dreams of independence, even the most brutal repression following it didn’t stop people from singing the song.
-Dąbrowski’s Mazurka became such a strong symbol of the Polish struggle to re-establish their country that it survived the whole turbulent 19th century and was one of the songs proposed for the national anthem after Poland was reinstated in 1918.
+Its rise in popularity was so unstoppable that not only did it become Polish soldiers' favourite song, but also quickly gained anthem-like status.
+Even though the eventual fiasco of Napoleon’s invasion of Russia pulled the rug out from under Poland’s dreams of independence, even the most brutal repressions following the loss didn’t stop people from singing the song.
+Dąbrowski’s Mazurka became such a strong symbol of the Polish struggle to re-establish their country that it survived the turbulent 19th century and became one of the songs proposed for the national anthem after Poland was reinstated in 1918.